 - Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

-- Managers/coaches and players should be assigned spots in the dugout or on the bleachers so that they are at least six feet apart and must be placed behind a fence.
+- Managers/coaches and players should follow social distancing recommendations in the dugout or on the bleachers so that they are at least six feet apart and must be placed behind a fence.

 - No personal player bat bags/equipment bags should be allowed in the dugout.
 Player equipment should be spaced accordingly outside the dugout to prevent direct contact.